tanpenglab/tanpenglab.github.io/_posts/2026-06-17-HCLS-Distinguished-Research-Award.md

 ---
 layout: post
-title: Selected as the recipient of the HCLS Distinguished Research Award from Harvard Medical School
+title: Selected as the recipient of HCLS Distinguished Research Award from Harvard Medical School
 image:
 ---